Skip to main content

 Wildfire safe operations

-PSE monitors real-time conditions and will operate our electric system more sensitively during the summer months to prevent wildfires.
-When weather conditions are severe, we may turn on Enhanced Powerline Settings (EPS) or use a Public Safety Power Shutoff (PSPS) to help keep our customers and communities safe.
+PSE monitors real-time conditions and will operate our electric system more conservatively during wildfire season.
+When there's dangerous fire weather conditions, we may turn on Enhanced Powerline Settings (EPS) or use a Public Safety Power Shutoff (PSPS) to help keep our customers and communities safe.
+These measures may result in outages.
+For more information or to report a power outage, visit PSE's Outage map.

-How you can prepare for peak wildfire season
+Take steps now to prepare for wildfire season

 • Create and practice a household emergency plan and build an emergency kit.